-I am a senior economist at the International Monetary Fund's (IMF) Research Department.
+I am an economist at the International Monetary Fund, North American Division.

 This is my private site.